Hampus Finndell

-Hampus Finndell (born 6 June 2000) is a Swedish footballer who plays for Djurgårdens IF as a central midfielder.
+Hampus Finndell (born 6 June 2000) is a Swedish professional footballer who plays for Djurgårdens IF as a central midfielder.

 Career

 Youth career

 Finndell started out playing for IK Franke in Västerås before moving to Stockholm and IF Brommapojkarna.
 In 2016 he moved to the Netherlands, joining former IF Brommapojkarna player Simon Tibbling at FC Groningen.

 Djurgårdens IF

-On 20 December 2017, Finndell signed a four year-deal with Allsvenskan side Djurgårdens IF.
-On 15 May 2019 Finndell made his debut in Allsvenskan coming on as a substitute in a 3-0 victory against Falkenbergs FF.
+On 20 December 2017, Finndell signed a four-year deal with Allsvenskan side Djurgårdens IF.
+On 15 May 2019, he made his debut in Allsvenskan coming on as a substitute in a 3–0 victory against Falkenbergs FF.

+On 1 February 2024, the last day of the German transfer window, Finndell joined 2.
+Bundesliga club Eintracht Braunschweig on loan until the end of the season.
+Braunschweig also secured an option to sign him permanently.